crm1219/Coast_Redwood_Fog_Detection/README.md

 # Fog Classification

-This program will download a selection of images from the PhenoCam network website so that they can be classified based on how much fog is present in each image.
+This program will download a selection of images from a given PhenoCam site, then allow you to classify each image based on how much fog is present.
+The results will be stored in a .csv file that contains a list of image names and ratings.

 ## Usage